Wills, Trusts & Probate

 What is the difference between a will and a trust?

-Do I need to update my estate plan if I move to Palm Springs?
+Do I need to update my estate plan after moving to California?

-Can I create my own estate planning documents without a lawyer?
+Can I use online templates to create my estate planning documents?

 What happens if I die without a will in California?